vsivsi/meteor-file-collection/sampleApp/README.md

 To set-up, make sure you have [meteorite](https://atmospherejs.com/docs/installing) installed.

-Then just run `mrt` in this directory.
-Once that is done, you simply run `meteor` and point your browser at `http://localhost:3000/`.
+Then just run `mrt` in this directory and then once the app server is running, point your browser at `http://localhost:3000/`.